Test Catalog

 This testing is intended to be used for biological family members whose specimens are being submitted as comparators for affected patients (probands) undergoing whole genome sequencing.
 Although test results will only be provided in the context of the proband, it is possible for family members serving as comparators to learn unexpected genetic information about themselves.
 For example, it is possible for individuals to learn that they carry certain genetic variants that are being reported in the proband, or that biological relationships are not as described.

-It is not a guarantee that patient data will be stored indefinitely.
+It is not guaranteed that patient data will be stored indefinitely.

 If the patient has had an allogeneic hematopoietic stem cell transplant or a recent blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories at 800-533-1710 for instructions for testing patients who have received a bone marrow transplant.